fprasx/unlocked/concurrent-vector/src/code/ops/complete_write.md

 # `complete_write()`

-I think `complete_write` is the first function I wrote for the vector.
+I think `complete_write` is the first function I wrote for the vector's core operations.
 We execute the `WriteDescriptor` passed in and set the one stored in the vector to `None`

 Here's what the function signature looks like: